kasikrit/Tonge-Image-Classification/README.md

 # Tonge-Image-Classification

-Code for Classification for Tongue Image Tri-Dhat based on Thai Traditional Medicine using Transfer Learning Techniques
+Code for Tongue Image Analysis in Traditional Thai Medicine: A Deep Learning Approach

 Software: Python 3.6.13 and TensorFlow 2.3.0 with Keras 2.4.0